 David has over 35 years of experience in the development of a diverse real estate portfolio centered in Boston.
 He is in charge of all development matters for The Abbey Group and has both direct and supervisory roles in the design, permitting, marketing, construction, and operation of all Abbey Group properties.
 Under his leadership, the Abbey Group has become one of Boston’s premier real estate developers.

 The Abbey Group has a deep appreciation for the unique character of Boston and has developed buildings in many of Boston’s historic neighborhoods.
 David has played a critical role in preserving the historic nature of the city by working with community groups throughout the city for the last 35 years.
 He has served on the Board of Directors of neighborhood and civic organizations across the city including the Back Bay Architectural Commission, the Back Bay Neighborhood Association, and the Trustees of Copley Square.
 He is currently both a Board Member and Executive Committee Member of the Downtown Boston Business Improvement District.
-He also serves on the Board of Directors of the Stratton Mountain School, Huntington Theater Company, and the Boston Celtics Shamrock Foundation.
+He also serves on the Board of Directors of the Stratton Mountain School, the Boston Celtics Shamrock Foundation and is the current Chairman of the Board of The Huntington Theatre Company.
 David is a graduate of Tufts University.